Posts Tagged ‘John Wayne’

 A movie poster for The Quiet Man in Spanish.

 Geraldine Page, portrays the second character of the film, that of Mrs. Angie Lowe.
-Her parents were early settlers to the New Mexico territory, and it is their small ranch that she lives on as she was an only child and the sole inheritor of the property.
-She has a husband, who was an orphan her parents helped raise, but we do learn later that he isn’t a model husband.
-Angie is a strong woman, smart, but will do what she can to protect her son from the facts about his father’s antics.
-Her son, Johnny, age 6, is the only blessing in her life from her marriage to Ed Lowe(played by Leo Gordon, a tall actor, who often played bad guys in Western movies and television shows.)
-Johnny, played by Lee Aaker, is a typical 6 year old, and while he doesn’t have a lot of lines to say, a subplot does revolve around him involving the 4th main character of this film, Apache Chief Vittorio, played by Michael Pate.
+Angie’s parents were early settlers to the New Mexico territory, and it is their small ranch that she lives on as she was an only child and the sole inheritor of the property.
+She has a husband, Ed, who was an orphan her parents helped raise, and we learn later that he isn’t a good person.
+Angie is a strong woman, smart, and will do what she can to protect her son from the facts about his father’s choices.
+Her son Johnny is the only blessing in her life from her marriage to Ed( Leo Gordon, a tall actor, who often played bad guys in Western movies and television shows.)
+Johnny(Lee Aaker) is a typical 6 year old, and while he doesn’t have a lot of lines to say, a subplot does revolve around him involving the 4th main character of this film, Apache Chief Vittorio, played by Michael Pate.

-Chief Vittorio, strong and in command of his tribe, is increasingly worrying about more and more white settlers that are moving into his territory.
+Chief Vittorio, strong and in command of his tribe, is worrying over more and more white settlers that are moving into his territory.
 He is not happy that there is a U. S. Calvary presence in the area either.
 His second in command, Silva(played by Rodolfo Acosta), is a hot-head who Chief Vittorio often has to rein in.
-This tribe of Apaches has always been on good terms with Angie Lowe and her parents, often stopping at the ranch due to it’s having a good source of water on it.
+This tribe of Apaches has always been on good terms with Angie Lowe and her parents, often stopping at the ranch due to it’s having a good source of water.
 The Chief, during one of these visits for water, becomes curious as to why Angie’s husband is never around.
 He is impressed with Johnny’s bravery at trying to protect his mother during this visit as Silva makes a crude gesture towards her.
 Chief Vittorio decides to make Johnny a blood brother with the Apaches, and he also warns Angie that if her husband doesn’t show up soon, that he will come back to take her and her son and raise her son in the Apache way, so that this brave boy will learn to be man.

-Minor characters in the film are: Ward Bond as Buffalo Baker, a fellow message deliverer for the Calvary and Lane’s friend, James Arness(the future Sheriff Matt Dillon of Gunsmoke fame) as Lennie, an Army Indian Scout, Tom Irish, as Lt.
+Minor characters in the film are: Ward Bond as Buffalo Baker, a fellow message deliverer for the Calvary and Lane’s friend, James Arness(the future Sheriff Matt Dillon of Gunsmoke fame) as Lennie, an Army Indian Scout, Tom Irish as Lt.
 McKay, a new Calvary officer, and Paul Fix, as Major Sherry, in charge of the fort.